+Road and Container Charging Plus Portal and Road Trains

 This week we are talking about Road and Container Charging Plus Portal and Road Trains in Diesel News.
 A new road-charging regime will be found for the trucking industry, after a decision by the Transport and Infrastructure Council (TIC) of state and federal transport ministers.
 The plan is to thoroughly examine the costs and benefits of implementation of independent price regulation and a forward looking cost base, slated to come in 2018–19.
+The council agreed to freeze heavy vehicle charges at 2017–18 levels for a further two years, to a mixed reaction from industry associations.

 Read More